What Is Water Hammer?

 4. Adjust Your Pressure Reducing Valve (PRV)

 If you already have a PRV, it may need recalibration.
-Target a pressure of 50–60 psi for optimal performance.
-Adjusting the PRV is a DIY-friendly task — turn the adjustment screw clockwise to lower pressure.
+Target a pressure of 50-60 psi for optimal performance.
+Adjusting the PRV is a DIY-friendly task: turn the adjustment screw counterclockwise to lower pressure (double-check your specific valve's direction).
+Learn more about PRV installation and maintenance before making adjustments.

 Professional Solutions